-Our climate change and agriculture work utilize gender-responsive and gender-transformative approaches, fosters equitable opportunities, and promotes the leadership and agency of women within the agricultural sector.
+Our climate change and agriculture work utilizes gender-responsive and gendertransformative approaches, fosters equitable opportunities, and promotes the leadership and agency of women within the agricultural sector.
 By integrating a gender lens into our agricultural programs and initiatives, we empower women to participate actively in and benefit from agricultural value chains, while working with communities to support these positive changes.

-HUMANA's "Farmers' Club" sustainable agriculture and environment program - which worked with 354,000 small-scale farmers in rural areas around the world in 2023 - is a multi-faceted, holistic approach to working with and supporting small-scale farmers to sustainably improve agricultural production and productivity, as well as to build their resilience to external shocks and the effects of climate change.
+HUMANA's "Farmers' Club" program - currently working with over 160,000 smallscale farmers in rural areas around the world - is a multi-faceted, holistic approach to working with and supporting small-scale farmers to sustainably improve agricultural production and productivity, as well as to build their resilience to external shocks and the effects of climate change.